dragonappear/SURLF/README.md

 ---
 ## How to build and run project

-You must install npm, java and gradlew
+You must install docker, npm, jdk17 and gradlew

 1. `docker-compose up -d`
 2. Create database name `tiny_link`